Sparse MoEs meet Efficient Ensembles: Results Tables

 \subsection{FLOPs Numbers}

-\cref{tab:raw_gflops} provides the downstream training FLOPs for various pBE, V-MoE, and ViT configurations.
-These numbers correspond to the x-values of the points in the figures presented in \Cref{sec:experiments,sec:additional_results}. \cref{tab:relative_flops} provides the percentage difference in FLOPs between the pBE, V-MoE and down-DE models most commonly used in this work.
-Note that the percentage differences for H/14 do not follow the trend of the other sizes, e.g. that the percentage difference between pBE and V-MoE gets smaller for larger sizes, due to the fact that for H/15 we use a last-5 configuration rather than the last-2 configuration used for the other ViT families.
+\cref{tab:raw_gflops} provides the downstream training FLOPs for various \ack, V-MoE, and ViT configurations.
+These numbers correspond to the x-values of the points in the figures presented in \Cref{sec:experiments,sec:additional_results}. \cref{tab:relative_flops} provides the percentage difference in FLOPs between the \ack, V-MoE and down-DE models most commonly used in this work.
+Note that the percentage differences for H/14 do not follow the trend of the other sizes, e.g. that the percentage difference between \ack and V-MoE gets smaller for larger sizes, due to the fact that for H/15 we use a last-5 configuration rather than the last-2 configuration used for the other ViT families. \cref{tab:ablation_flops} provides the downstream training FLOPs for the various ablation study models presented in \cref{sec:pandt_ablations}.\footnote{Note that the \ack and V-MoE results here are different to those in \cref{tab:raw_gflops} due to a difference in implementation.
+We used a simplified, but less computationally efficient expert-routing implementation for all of the ablation studies.
+As a result the V-MoE and \ack FLOPs in \cref{tab:raw_gflops} are lower and cannot be fairly compared with the ablation models presented here.
+We thus re-benchmarked \ack and V-MoE to obtain comparable results.}